blairscriven/Groundwater-Buffer-Raster/README.md

-# Ground Water Raster Buffer - QGIS Plugin
+# Groundwater Raster Buffer - QGIS Plugin

 Expands and interpolates edge values of Water Surface Elevation (WSE) rasters to produce groundwater (GW) buffer rasters.
 Requires a vector version of the WSE file.
 Below is an example of the plugin processing a 75 metre groundwater buffer around a WSE file: